mugiseyebrows/mugi-cli/readme.md

-  pyfind -iname *.py | pyxargs pywc -l pyfind D:\dev -iname .git -type d -cdup 1 pyfind -iname *.dll -cdup 1 -abspath | pysetpath -o env.bat
+  pyfind -iname *.py | pyxargs pywc -l pyfind D:\dev -iname .git -type d -cdup 1 pyfind -iname *.dll -cdup 1 -abspath | pysetpath -o env.bat pyfind -iname *.mp3 -exec ffmpeg -i {} {name}.wav ;

 note:
-  python treats trailing slash before quotation mark as escape sequence so in order to input root drive paths you need to not use quotation marks or double trailing slash
+  ";" in cmd does not work as command separator so you dont have to escape it although you can if you want. python treats trailing slash before quotation mark as escape sequence so in order to input root drive paths you need to not use quotation marks or double trailing slash
   correct: "C:\\" C:\ incorrect: "C:\"

 ```